Load Balancing Using Sparse Communication: Introduction

-Existing results, while encouraging, have stopped short of offering a comprehensive guidebook on how to design load balancing with very sparse communication.
-First and foremost, while most algorithms use less communication than what would have been required for maintaining perfect state information, their communication burden can still be substantial.
-For instance, all three examples given above require communication frequencies that are comparable to, if not more than, exchanging one message for every arriving job, which can be highly costly in large systems (see Section \ref{sec: related work} for a detailed discussion).
-For context, it is known that a one-message-per-job communication rate is sufficient for maintaining perfect state information \cite{lu2011join}, and therefore this range of communication frequency does not mark a significant reduction from a full-information setup.
-Second, the majority of algorithms fuse together the design of communication rules with the resource allocation policy.
-To switch between two algorithms would thus entail a complete overhaul of both the routing logic as well as the underlying communication pattern, posing challenges in practice.
-Finally, at a conceptual level, existing papers tend to focus more on designing and analyzing specific algorithms.
-Formal models of communication are rarely used to measure and compare the amount of communication, and we have yet to obtain a good picture of the fundamental communication-performance trade-off across the design space.
-In summary, the following research question remains:
+However, while existing designs use less communication than would a naive approach, the resulting communication frequency remains substantial and not sparse.
+For instance, all three examples given above require communication frequencies that are comparable to exchanging one message for every arriving job, which adds up quickly in large systems (see Section \ref{sec: related work} for a detailed discussion).
+For context, it is known that a one-message-per-job communication rate is sufficient for maintaining perfect state information \citep{lu2011join}.
+Therefore, the ranges of communication frequency achieved by existing algorithms do not mark a significant reduction from a full-information setup.
+The question remains:

-\paragraph{State Approximation as Intermediary} In this paper, we present a model for studying load balancing with sparse communication.
-In particular, the load balancer would first estimate the state of the queue lengths using a simple communication protocol with the servers, and subsequently feed the said approximated state into a (often conventional) load balancing algorithm to generate a routing decision.
+\paragraph{State Approximation as Intermediary} In this paper, we formulate a model for load balancing with sparse communication.
+Using it, we will both provide a largely affirmative answer to the above question, and offer concrete design guidelines on how to achieve it.
+Core to our approach is the use of state approximation: the load balancer first estimates the state of the queue lengths using a communication protocol, and subsequently feeds the approximated state into a load balancing algorithm to generate a routing decision.